aspnet/MicrosoftConfigurationBuilders/docs/KeyValueConfigBuilders.md

     type="Microsoft.Configuration.ConfigurationBuilders.EnvironmentConfigBuilder, Microsoft.Configuration.ConfigurationBuilders.Environment" />
 ```
 This is the most basic of the config builders.
 It draws its values from Environment, and it does not have any additional configuration options.
+> **Note**
-  * __NOTE:__ In a Windows container environment, variables set at run time are only injected into the EntryPoint process environment.
+> In a Windows container environment, variables set at run time are only injected into the EntryPoint process environment.
 Applications that run as a service or a non-EntryPoint process will not pick up these variables unless they are otherwise injected through some mechanism in the container.
 For [IIS](https://github.com/Microsoft/iis-docker/pull/41)/[ASP.Net](https://github.com/Microsoft/aspnet-docker)-based containers, the current version of [ServiceMonitor.exe](https://github.com/Microsoft/iis-docker/pull/41) handles this in the *DefaultAppPool* only.
 Other Windows-based container variants may need to develop their own injection mechanism for non-EntryPoint processes.

 ### UserSecretsConfigBuilder
 ```xml